astec-stfc/janus/README.md

 ### Stack mode — single-user local deployment

 Runs the entire JANUS stack (server and client services) on a single machine.
 This is the recommended starting point.
+The default lattice that is built is the JANUS Free-Electron Laser ([JFEL](https://github.com/astec-stfc/laura-lattices/tree/main/JFEL)), which was developed for testing JANUS

 ```bash
 make stack-up